davidsilvasmith/bitcoinbulls.net/_posts/2014-08-27-can-btc-jam-grow-your-bitcoins.md

 I'm excited about BTCJam, but still learning more.

 BTCJam has a programming interface and a secondary market which I haven't explored, but offer additional opportunities.
 BTCJam is intimidating.
 I signed up in May of 2013, but didn't make my first loan until after talking with BTCJam two weeks ago.
-There is definately a learning curve to getting these great returns.
+There is definitely a learning curve to getting these great returns.

 To help alleviate the learning curve I'm hosting a free webinar Wednesday September 3rd at 8:00 PM Eastern time with BTCJam's Flavio Rump.
 Attendees will get to have all their BTCJam questions answered directly by BTCJam.
 Come [join us](/making-your-bitcoin-work/) to learn about this great opportunity!